fbpx

 Day 1 - Beijing

-Nimen Hao!
+Nimen hao!
 Welcome to China.
-The capital of the most populous country on earth, Beijing is a food-centric city with ancient sites and modern architecture around every corner.
-Your adventure begins with an important welcome meeting at 6 pm this evening.
-Following the meeting, settle into your hotel and then perhaps get together with your newfound travel crew and head out for dinner – your local leader will have a couple of recommendations.
+Your adventure begins in Beijing, a food-centric city with ancient sites and modern architecture around every corner.
+You'll have a welcome meeting at 6 pm this evening to meet your local leader and fellow travellers.
+After the meeting, settle into your hotel and then perhaps get together with your newfound travel crew and head out for dinner – ask your local leader for all the best recommendations.

 Day 2 - Great Wall

-Enjoy a few hours of free time in the morning to explore Beijing before taking a 3-hour private bus to a section of the original Great Wall– the Gubeikou section.
-Built as a northern defensive line for Beijing (then called Youzhou), this section of the Great Wall was first constructed between AD550 and AD557, then fortified during the early years of the Ming Dynasty.
-You’ll spend the night in a family-run guesthouse nearby, and while the facilities are more basic than some of the other accommodation on this trip, the homegrown hospitality more than makes up for it.
-Most travellers tonight choose to eat at the guesthouse for dinner as it's a great chance to sample local produce and delicious home cooking.
+Enjoy a few hours of free time this morning to explore Beijing before taking a private bus to the Gubeikou section of the Great Wall.
+Built as a northern defensive line for Beijing (known then as Youzhou), this section of the Great Wall was first constructed between AD550 and AD557, then fortified during the early years of the Ming Dynasty.
+You’ll spend the night in a family-run guesthouse nearby, and while the facilities are more basic than some of the other accommodation on this trip, the local hospitality more than makes up for it.
+Most travellers choose to eat at the guesthouse for dinner tonight as it's a great chance to sample local produce and home cooking.

 Day 3 - Great Wall

 Embrace an early start and make the trek from the Gubeikou section of the Great Wall to the Jinshanling section.
-Hike over steep, remote terrain for around 5–6 hours, taking in incredible views along this comparatively quiet trail.
-Some parts of the wall are unrestored, so you'll need to concentrate hard to keep your footing, while other stretches will take you off the wall to walk alongside it through the countryside.
-The trek will be challenging, but the sight of the wall snaking through the hills as far as the eye can see and the feeling of being immersed in ancient history will be ample reward for your efforts.
-After the hike, return to the guesthouse, put your feet up, have a few beers or maybe learn how to play mahjong with the locals.
+Hike over steep, remote terrain, taking in incredible views along this comparatively quiet trail.
+Some parts of the wall are unrestored, so you'll need to concentrate to keep your footing, while other stretches will take you off the wall to walk alongside it through the countryside.
+The trek will be challenging, but the sight of the Wall snaking through the hills as far as the eye can see and the feeling of being immersed in ancient history will be ample reward for your efforts.
+After the hike, return to the guesthouse, put your feet up and maybe learn how to play mah jong with the locals.

-Take a 3-hour drive back to Beijing before midday and make use of your last free afternoon in the capital.
-Consider checking out the Temple of Heaven while you're in the city, or tuck into a Peking Duck banquet right in its birthplace.
-Keep in mind that this evening you’ll board a 13-hour overnight train bound for Xi’an, so maybe stock up on snacks and supplies for the journey.
+Drive back to Beijing before midday and make use of your last free afternoon in the capital.
+Consider checking out the Temple of Heaven while you're in the city or tuck into a Peking duck banquet right in its birthplace.
+Keep in mind that you’ll board an overnight train bound for Xi’an this evening, so maybe stock up on snacks and supplies for the journey.
 While comfortable, the train isn’t luxurious, but it's certainly one of the best ways to come face to face with the vastness of this country.
 Be sure to have a good book or a device loaded with binge-worthy shows for the journey.

 Day 5 - Xi'an